Article By: Robin Gupta

 Key statistics highlight the growing impact of VR in the construction sector:

 Construction workers are highly prone to the maximum risk of accidents.
-Virtual reality in construction safety is a new approach to reducing risks.
+VR-powered safety solution is a new approach to reducing risks.
 It provides realistic simulations of dangerous situations.

 Key Benefits of VR Construction Safety: